Lightning-AI/torchmetrics/docs/source/pages/overview.rst

 An additional advantage of using the ``MetricCollection`` object is that it will automatically try to reduce the computations needed by finding groups of metrics that share the same underlying metric state.
 If such a group of metrics is found only one of them is actually updated and the updated state will be broadcasted to the rest of the metrics within the group.
-In the example above, this will lead to a 2x-3x lower computational cost compared to disabling this feature.
+In the example above, this will lead to a 2x-3x lower computational cost compared to disabling this feature in the case of the validation metrics where only ``update`` is called (this feature does not work in combination with ``forward``).
 However, this speedup comes with a fixed cost upfront, where the state-groups have to be determined after the first update.
-This overhead can be significantly higher then gains speed-up for very a low number of steps (approx. up to 100) but still leads to an overall speedup for everything beyond that.
 In case the groups are known beforehand, these can also be set manually to avoid this extra cost of the dynamic search.
 See the *compute_groups* argument in the class docs below for more information on this topic.

 .. autoclass:: torchmetrics.MetricCollection
     :noindex: